enokson/laboratory/docs/suite.md

 ### Suite.rust()
 ### Suite.json()
 ### Suite.json_pretty()
 A suite provides the above methods to produce the desired reporting style.
-Take a look at the [reporters](reporters.md) section to choose which is right for your project.
+Take a look at the [reporters](reporters.md) section to choose which style is right for your project.
 The default style is spec.
 ```rust
 describe("my_function()", |suite| {